-- · By an initial notification on their Annual benefit Statement - By a follow up letter confirming the excess savings amount and the implications for tax if any - By providing further information on the options available through the Scheme for discharging any tax liability arising
+· By an initial notification on their Annual benefit Statement

+- .
+By a follow up letter confirming the excess savings amount and the implications for tax if any - By providing further information on the options available through the Scheme for discharging any tax liability arising

-In addition SYPA will run a tax seminar each year aimed at those members whose level of earnings might demand more information on these tax issues for the people concerned.
+In addition SYPA will run a tax seminar each year aimed at those members whose level of earnings might-demand more information on those tax issues for the people concerned.
 Such seminars will be presented by Independent Advisors licensed to provide information and advice.
-SYPA reserves the right to levy a charge if necessary.